SteveSuv/remix-t3-stack/README.md

 - remix v3 has been migrated to [react-router v7](https://remix.run/blog/react-router-v7)
 - do not upgrade vite to v6 until it's widely adopted
+- a more complex project using `remix-t3-stack` is here: [remix-words-funny](https://github.com/SteveSuv/remix-words-funny)